sjmikler/on-pruning-methods-for-neural-networks/README.md

 Following parameters are required by `run.py`:

 ```
-GlobalRepeat: 1     # performs all listed experiments many times.
-Resulting order: `1, 2, 1, 2`
+Global:
+  repeat: 2         # repeats whole experiment list.
+Order: 1, 2, 1, 2
-GlobalQueue: null   # if valid path, create an experiment queue available to modify on the hard drive
+  queue: null       # if valid path, create an experiment queue available to modify on the hard drive

                     # non-global parameters can be set separately for each experiment
 Repeat: 1           # copies a single experiment many times **before** fancy parsing.
-Resulting order: `1, 1, 2, 2`
+Resulting order: 1, 1, 2, 2
-Name: test          # if Name==skip, experiment will be skipped.
-Besides that, it is not used by `run.py`
+Name: test          # if Name==skip, experiment will be skipped
-YamlLog: log.yaml   # experiment definition with additional information (if added by a Module) will be saved there
+YamlLog: log.yaml   # experiment definition with additional information (added by Module) will be saved there
 Module: modules.example      # location of the module that will be run by run.py
 ```